soithangsing/Hangman/description.md

 Easy difficulty -> 7 Lives
 Hard difficulty -> 4 Lives

+-> Need a function that fills in the blanks with every occurence of the letter

 # How do you export a python cli app?
 How do you link different python files to each other?
 How do you make flashing hanging man title?

 <!-- https://patorjk.com/software/taag/#p=display&f=Cursive&t=Type%20Something%20 -->